-Not all the animals in Australia can kill you, but there are certainly enough to make you think twice and look carefully, should you venture to a "dunny" (Australian slang for outhouse) or straight into the Outback.
+Not all the animals in Australia can kill you, but there are certainly enough to make you think twice and look carefully, should you ever venture into a "dunny" (Australian slang for outhouse) or straight into the Outback.

 The Sydney funnel web spider is named for its overwhelmingly preferred habitat location - Sydney.
 These poisonous spiders are found in and all around the major city, and around the New South Wales coastline, but they rarely venture beyond that.
-It is considered the most deadly spider in Australia.
+It is considered the deadliest spider in Australia.

-Their official, scientific name is Atrax robustus, which describes of the spider's stocky build.
+The spider's official scientific name is Atrax robustus, which describes the spider's stocky build.
 It is a very sturdy, robust spider, and the male of the species has spurs on its legs.
 It is also highly poisonous, and a bite from the Sydney funnel web spider may prove lethal.
-Just as its name suggests, this spider builds a funnel style web, which is helpful in luring prey into the spider's den.
-As with most spider species, the male is much smaller and unfortunately, lives a shorter life.
+Just as its name suggests, this spider builds a funnel-style web, which is helpful in luring prey into the spider's den.
+As with most spider species, the male is much smaller and, unfortunately, lives a shorter life.

 The Australian saltwater crocodile looms large in Western legend and culture.
 These big guys are extremely powerful.
 Their large jaws are full of sharp teeth, and they are the largest reptiles in the world.
 Some of them weigh more than 2,000 pounds.